-Fletcher et al. (1996), using an acoustic approach, provided the first record of respiratory rate at the surface of translocated northern elephant seals (M. angustirostris).
+Fletcher et al., 1996, using an acoustic approach, provided the first record of a respiratory rate at the surface of translocated northern elephant seals (Mirounga angustirostris).
 Between breaths, putative heart beats were distinguished and cardiac frequency extracted.
 Several acoustic studies confirmed that this method could provide physiological data such as breath frequency or heart rate at the surface (Burgess et al., 1998; Génin et al., 2015; Le Boeuf et al., 2000).

-The aim of this study was to investigate the cardiac response at the surface to active dives in free-ranging southern elephant seals.
-Southern elephant seals are a major predator in the Southern Ocean.
-At sea, they dive repeatedly to around 500 m during 20-30 min, with surface intervals lasting on average 2 min, but extreme depth records reached over 1800 m (Hindell et al., 1991; McConnell et al., 1992).
-They come back on land twice a year for mating during the southern spring, and moulting in the summer, with a high site fidelity (Fabiani et al., 2006).
+The aim of this study is to investigate the cardiac response at the surface to active dives in freeranging southern elephant seals (SES here after).
+SESs are a major predator in the Southern Ocean.
+At sea, they dive repeatedly to around 500 m during 20-30 minutes with surface intervals lasting on average 2 minutes but extreme depth records reached over 1,800 m (Hindell et al., 1991; McConnell et al., 1992).
+They come back on land twice a year for mating during the southern spring, and moulting in the summer, with a high-site fidelity (Fabiani et al., 2006).

-Génin et al. (2015) have shown that the number of breaths is tightly related to surfacing time and mainly explained by dive duration and swimming effort made by southern elephant seals.
-Yet, in terms of recovery, cardiac function might play a major role.
-Our intention in this study was to explore the recovery behaviour of southern elephant seals through examining variation in heart frequency.
-First, we investigated how the instantaneous cardiac frequency evolves at the surface.
-Second, we studied the relationship between the mean cardiac frequency during the surface interval, and the dive duration and foraging effort performed by southern elephant seals during the previous dive.
+Génin et al (2015) have shown that the number of breaths is tightly related to surfacing time and mainly explained by dive duration and swimming effort made by SESs.
+Yet, in terms of recovery, the cardiac function might play a major role.
+In this study, we intend to explore the recovery behaviour of SES through examining variation in heart frequency.
+First, we investigate how the instantaneous cardiac frequency evolves at the surface.
+Second, we study the relation between the mean cardiac frequency during the surface interval, and the dive duration and foraging effort performed by SESs during the previous dive.